Double-Dipping Deductions with DPAD

 DPAD can be used to reduce income for purposes of both regular tax and Alternative Minimum Tax (“AMT”), but under the latter regime the deduction is recomputed and limited to 9% of alternative minimum taxable income.
 DPAD cannot be used if doing so would increase or create a net operating loss.

 Since its introduction, the Domestic Production Activities Deduction has provided what often is a very significant benefit to a large number of taxpayers.
 It truly does allow what essentially is a second deduction related to costs already deducted.
 Its broad definition of what qualifies as “production” suggests that many taxpayers should investigate whether this opportunity exists for them.

 Karl Heafield is a principal and leads the commercial practice at Baker Newman Noyes.
-Stan Rose is a tax director and editor of the firm’s newsletter, the BNN Briefing.
+Stan Rose is a managing director in the tax practice and editor of the firm’s newsletter, the BNN Briefing.
 If you have any questions regarding the Domestic Production Activities Deduction, please contact Karl or Stan at 800.244.7444.

 Disclaimer of Liability: This publication is intended to provide general information to our clients and friends.
 It does not constitute accounting, tax, investment, or legal advice; nor is it intended to convey a thorough treatment of the subject matter.